ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/error-reporting-design.md

 # TODOs:
-- Give an example for everything in "Examples of Design"
+- Review everything in "Examples of Design"
-- Give some explanation to "Changes to Data Structure".
+- Review "Changes to Data Structure".
-- Explain "functions to add" -- we'd like a function that keeps track of stack trace of function calls etc.
+- Review "Functions to add"
+- Add examples to "Future Work"

 # Error Reporting